-While discussing the example of NFT auctions, it's also worth pointing out this unprecedented situation where publications of art criticism are also now auction houses for NFTs.
+While on the topic of the Artnet auction, it's also worth pointing out this unprecedented situation where publications of art criticism are also now auction houses for NFTs.
 Aside from the issue that having an auction house integrated into a publication is a more severe conflict of interest compared to the advertising model, the problem is multiplied by the fact that crypto and NFTs are extremely divisive.
-A substantial number of artists see NFTs and crypto as problematic and don't want to be involved with businesses that sell crypto products, and now in some cases those artists may have to pass on publication and critical reception of their work in order to stick to their principles.
+A substantial number of artists and writers see NFTs and crypto as problematic and don't want to be involved with businesses that sell crypto products, and now in some cases those people may have to pass on publication of their work.

 Looking at how artist money is distributed in the NFT ecosystem, a recent study showed that only the top 1% of NFTs sell for more than \$1000.
 Whereas artists in the lower 34% of sales may actually be losing money on NFT sales because of fees.
-That suggests that NFTs are reinforcing or even amplifying the same kinds of disparities one finds in the traditional art market.
+This suggests that NFTs are reinforcing or even amplifying the same kinds of disparities one finds in the traditional art market.
 Among digital artists whose sales I follow, NFTs have worsened the revenue gap by a couple orders of magnitude between commercially successful digital artists and those who are succesful in terms of press and museum exhibitions but barely able to sell work.
 While some artists are able to gain significant financial support from NFTs without compromising their art practice, the system still leaves a lot of questions about equity, sustainability, and about where the money ultimately came from if the bubble collapses.